 3) Leave the jars in a preheated 175ºF oven for 25 minutes or boil the jars and lids in a large saucepan, covered with water, for 15 minutes.

 4) Use tongs when handling the hot sterilised jars, to move them from either boiling water or the oven.
-Be sure the tongs are sterilised too, by dipping the ends in boiling water for a few minutes.
+Be sure the tongs are sterilised too, by dipping the ends in boiling water for a few minutes before usage.

 Your jars are now ready to be filled with your delicious homemade jam.
 You can either store in the fridge for immediate use (about 2 -3 weeks) or process in a water bath canner for 10 minutes (jam could last up to 1 year in the pantry).